 These relationships start very early on in our puppies' lives.
 How we raise them, train them and work with them as Dogs in Education can have such an impact on helping them have successful, happy working lives.

 One of the things that I loved about DHK when I came across them was the support that they give their puppies and their families in their early weeks.
-I was delighted when I was asked by Tracey and Gail to act as DHK's Puppy Life Skills Coordinator to continue the early weeks work they are doing with their puppies.
+I was delighted when I was asked by Tracey, the founder of DHK, to act as their Puppy Life Skills Coordinator, and then as their Behaviour Specialist to continue the early weeks work they are doing with their puppies.

 Sadly, DHK ceased operating as a charity in 2021 as a result of Covid and their work with Dogs in Education ended.
 We felt strongly as a team that we wanted to continue with the amazing work that Tracey and the DHK team pioneered, and so our new company Paws And Learn was born.

 We work with a small number of schools across the UK to raise and train our PAL school dogs so that they become calm, well-mannered and supportive dogs in a school environment.
 Our dogs live with our PAL Partners as pet dogs, working in their school throughout the week and supporting the children in their school once they are fully trained.

 It takes 3 years to train a PAL dog to be a School Dog, which is the same amount of time it takes to train a Guide Dog and an Assistance Dog working with Dogs For Good.
 We take time training our dogs so that they reach the highest standards of behaviour and skill.
 They are important members of their school and are fully integrated into school life.